GDPR in Scotland: How will it impact marketing?

 Enter the grey area.
 In addition to consent, if you can prove that you have a legitmitate business reason for contacting someone, this seems to be ok under the new GDPR ruling.
 But this means you need to be incredibly targeted with any media pitching you do.
 No more pitching out your latest product release to a mass list of journalists (this NEVER works so please don’t do it GDPR or no GDPR!).

 If you pitch a story to a journalist that is of no relevanece to them whatsoever, they may well request that you remove them from your database, which means you can never contact them again under the right to be forgotten, even if your next story is relevant to them.
 So be super targeted in who you approach with your story – limit your media list to only those journalists who you know will be interested in what you have to say.
 If you are not sure, do not contact them.

 The potential fines for a company in breach of the new GDPR requirements are incredibly high, which has led to an element of panic among businesses in preparation for the introduction of the new ruling next week.
 But the trick is not to overcomplicate it.
 Clean up your database, follow email and content marketing best practice (remember you must be clear on what someone will receive in exchange for their details) and ensure your media pitching is highly targeted and you’ll actually start to see a better return on your marketing activity.
-So while GDPR is a headache in the short-term, it’s a blessing in the long-run.
+So while GDPR in Scotland is a headache in the short-term, it’s a blessing in the long-run.